davidwesst/davidwesst.github.io/content/gamelog/sagres/index.md

 For example, in Uncharted Waters when you went into a town, you got to explore it a bit.
 Different stores, in New Horizons there were NPCs to talk to.
 It wasn't much, but it was a change of pace.
 In Sagres, you arrive at a port and you get a menu with options of where to go.
 Buildings are replaced with icons.

-To be fair, it's pretty much the same thing as Unchartered Waters, as the town view in Unchartered Waters is really a fancy menu for the player.
+To be fair, it's pretty much the same thing as Uncharted Waters, as the town view in Uncharted Waters is really a fancy menu for the player.
 But it _feels_ different arriving at a new port and wondering around it to see what you can find.
 The player is engaged, rather than just clicking icons.

-It leads to mindless clicking of menus for the different types of quests, and feels very repetative.
+It leads to mindless clicking of menus for the different types of quests, and feels very repetitive.

 ## What I Liked